explodinglabs/iko/README.md

 create schema api;
 ```

-Three SQL scripts were generated – to _deploy_, _revert_ and _verify_ the
+Three scripts were created – to _deploy_, _revert_ and _verify_ the change.
+The
-change.
-The change was added to `sqitch.plan`.
-Lastly, the deploy script
+change was then added to `sqitch.plan`.
+Lastly, the deploy script was printed
-was printed for you to review.
+for you to review.

 > 📖 See the [full list of Iko commands](/COMMANDS.md).

-### Deploy Migrations
+### Deploy

 Make sure the database server is running, then type: